lone-dma/AmiSpoof/README.md

    1. ![spoof_mac](https://github.com/user-attachments/assets/99d2bf99-8519-48f3-8539-bbdeb9d15f06)
    1. Use `IPCONFIG /ALL` to get your existing Ethernet MAC Address.
 Only change the last 24 bits (last 6 characters).
 Use Hex Characters (A-F 0-9).
 The first 24 bits are the Vendor ID and should be left alone.
    1. For more advanced AC's you may need to spoof your ARP Table too, but I will not be going into that.
-6. Verify your Hardware Ids are changed with the `GetHardwareIds.BAT` script (Run-As-Admin).
+6. Verify your Hardware Ids are changed with the `CheckHWID.BAT` script (Run-As-Admin).
 Compare against your previous values.
 7. Congrats!
 You're all spoofed.

 ### Support